Does American College have a good student to faculty ratio?

 Student to Faculty Ratio is Well Below Average

 American College, with 142 students for every instructional faculty member, ranks among the lowest in comparison to the national average of 14:1.
 This ratio indicates that the number of students split between the same faculty is much higher than normal, and could mean students will experience larger class sizes and fewer opportunities to connect with professors, especially in introductory courses.

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by American College as primarily performing research or public service.

 |Total of Instructional Employees||30||21||9||70.0%|

 |On Tenure Track||-||-||-||-|

 |Without Faculty Status||9||0||9||0.0%|

 Below Average Use of Part-Timers

-American College makes above average use of full-time teachers, with 59.0% of instructors teaching full time.
+American College has more full-time teachers than the average school, with 70.0% of instructors teaching full time.